 As positioning demands continue to increase, the scale and connectivity of emergent applications such as self-driving vehicles have necessitated a standards-based approach.
 More devices connecting to the 3GPP network means more users rely on the network being trustworthy and interoperable.
 The ability to navigate safely means users must trust their estimated position with a high degree of confidence.
 Trustworthiness of position is the study of positioning integrity, which is adapted from TR 22.872 [1] as follows:

-Positioning Integrity: A measure of the trust in the accuracy of the position-related data provided by the positioning system and the ability to provide timely and valid warnings to the UE and/or the LCS client when the positioning system does not fulfil the condition for intended operation.
+Positioning Integrity: A measure of the trust in the accuracy of the position-related data provided by the positioning system and the ability to provide timely and valid warnings to the LCS client when the positioning system does not fulfil the condition for intended operation.

-Integrity monitoring is already supported by GNSS service providers, but there is no common standard for expanding the ecosystem of connected devices which can benefit from positioning integrity.
+Positioning integrity monitoring is already supported by GNSS service providers, but there is no common standard for expanding the ecosystem of connected devices which can benefit from positioning integrity.
 This study investigates new integrity assistance data and procedures to be considered in LPP and associated specifications, to assist in quantifying positioning integrity for the positioning system.

 9.1.1.1 Accuracy and Integrity

-To understand the necessity of introducing the concept of integrity, it is important to understand how it differs from the more familiar concept of Accuracy.
+To understand the necessity of introducing the concept of positioning integrity, it is important to understand how it differs from the more familiar concept of Accuracy.

-Accuracy and integrity are related but separate concepts, and for many use cases, accuracy alone is insufficient to meet the requirements.
+Positioning accuracy and positioning integrity are related but separate concepts, and for many use cases, accuracy alone is insufficient to meet the requirements.
 Positioning devices and services are typically designed to report the distribution of errors that characterize the overall system performance, which is often specified as an error percentile representing the accuracy.
 For example, a road vehicle with an embedded UE positioning client may report a lane-level accuracy of <50cm 95th percentile.
 In this case, the UE is indicating that, based on all the computed positions, its estimated accuracy is better than 50 centimeters, 95% of the time.
 For the remaining 5%, the position error is unknown.
 In fact, these errors might reach 10s or 100s of meters due to multiple different error sources.
 The 5% of errors are essentially unbounded without any way to reliably validate their distribution.
 In the case of GNSS, these errors could include constellation geometry (i.e. Dilution of Precision), sharp atmospheric gradients or irregularities, and local receiver effects such as high measurement noise or multipath.

-Each time a position is provided, integrity can be used to quantify the trust on the provided position.
-Integrity is therefore a method of bounding these errors and this can be done to a much higher confidence.
+Each time a position is provided, positioning integrity can be used to quantify the trust on the provided position.
+Positioning integrity is therefore a method of bounding these errors and this can be done to a much higher confidence.
 For example, a Target Integrity Risk (TIR) of 10-7/hr translates to a 99.99999% probability that no hazardously misleading outputs occurred in a given hour of operation.
 The TIR sets the target for determining which feared events need to be monitored in order to meet the specified Alert Limit (AL) at this level of probability.
 A lower TIR introduces a wider range of threats (i.e. feared events) that need to be monitored to improve confidence in the estimated position.
-Erroneous position estimates which do not meet the integrity criteria can then be omitted in the final positioning solution, allowing only the valid position estimates to be utilized, which also leads to higher accuracy.
+Erroneous position estimates which do not meet the positioning integrity criteria can then be omitted in the final positioning solution, allowing only the valid position estimates to be utilized, which also leads to higher accuracy.

 9.1.1.2 Integrity Key Performance Indicators (KPIs)